SAP-samples/teched2023-AD267/exercises/buildcode/exercises/ex1/README.md

 5. On the next step, choose Full Stack Application
 ![](images/CreateFullStack.png)

 6. Add a Project Name, Namespace, Service Name and a Short Description.
-Please name the project *'PurchaseRequisition_###'* and choose the 3-digit number as given in your user-id that you used for login.
+Please name the project *'ManagePurchaseRequisition###'* and choose the 3-digit number as given in your user-id that you used for login.
 ![](images/ProjectName.png)

 7. It will take some time until your project is created.
 Once the project is created, you will see it listed in the Lobby.
-Click on the name of the project to oprn SAP Business Application Studio.
+Click on the name of the project to open SAP Business Application Studio.
 ![](images/projectCreated.png)